Denmark Virtual Jewish History Tour

 A positive relationship exists between Jews and non-Jews, and mutual goodwill has been demonstrated on numerous occasions such as the tenth and twenty-fifth anniversaries of the rescue of Danish Jewry from Nazi persecution, and in 1964 with the 150th anniversary of the granting of citizenship to Jews in Denmark.

 The royal family has remained largely supportive of the Jewish community, and in 1983, Queen Margrethe attended a service at the Copenhagen Synagogue to commemorate its 150th anniversary.
-In 1987, she hosted Israel's President Chaim Herzog, and in 1993 she agreed to be the patron to mark the fiftieth anniversary of the rescue operation of Danish Jews in October 1943.
-In 1993, a plaque was erected at a memorial service in Bispebjerg Hospital where 2,000 Danish Jews were hidden on their way to Sweden in October 1943.
+In 1987, she hosted Israel’s President Chaim Herzog, and in 1993, she agreed to be the patron to mark the fiftieth anniversary of the rescue operation of Danish Jews in October 1943.
+In 1993, a plaque was erected at a memorial service in Bispebjerg Hospita,l where 2,000 Danish Jews were hidden on their way to Sweden in October 1943.

-The Museum of Danish Resistance tells the story of Danish resistance during the Nazi occupation of 1940 -1945.
-It began as an exhibition called Fighting Denmark, arranged by the Resistance Council in the summer of 1945 and in 1957 a permanent museum was opened here.
+The Museum of Danish Resistance tells the story of the Danish resistance during the Nazi occupation from 1940 to 1945.
+It began as an exhibition called “Fighting Denmark,” arranged by the Resistance Council in the summer of 1945.
+In 1957, a permanent museum was opened here.
 The current exhibition was inaugurated in 1995.
-Behind the museum in Churchill Park there is the sculpture, "Wounded Woman", which was presented by the State of Israel to the Danish people in appreciation of their support during the Jews' flight from the Nazi occupation in World War II.
+Behind the museum in Churchill Park there is the sculpture, “Wounded Woman,” which was presented by the State of Israel to the Danish people in appreciation of their support during the Jews’ flight from the Nazi occupation in World War II.
 The sculpture, by the Israeli artist Bernard Reder (1897-1963), was unveiled in 1969.

 Connected to the Danish Resistance is the Memorial Park in Ryvangen.
 Here lie 106 members of the Resistance in a landscaped garden.
-Also, behind a large granite monument made by Axel Poulsen in 1949, lie the graves of 31 patriots who died in concentration camps as well as 151 commemorative plaques in honour of some of those who disappeared without trace.
+Also, behind a large granite monument made by Axel Poulsen in 1949, lie the graves of 31 patriots who died in concentration camps, as well as 151 commemorative plaques in honour of some of those who disappeared without a trace.

 The Jewish community of Denmark documented 40 anti-Semitic incidents in 2012, almost double the number from 2009.